Battle of Tarawa: 20 November

-As night fell on the first day, the Japanese defenders kept up sporadic harassing fire, but did not launch an attack on the Marines clinging to their beachhead and the territory won in the day's hard fighting.
-With Rear Admiral Shibazaki killed and their communication lines torn up, each Japanese unit had been acting in isolation since the start of the naval bombardment.
-The Marines brought a battery of 75 mm Pack Howitzers ashore, unpacked them and set them up for action for the next day's fight, but most of the second wave was unable to land.
+As night fell on the first day, the Japanese defenders kept up sporadic harassing fire but did not launch an attack on the Marines clinging to their beachhead and the territory won in the day's hard fighting.
+With Shibazaki killed and their communication lines torn up, each Japanese unit had been acting in isolation since the start of the naval bombardment.
+The Marines brought a battery of 75 mm pack howitzers ashore, unpacked them and set them up for action for the next day's fight, but most of the second wave was unable to land.
 They spent the night floating in the lagoon without food or water, trying to sleep in their Higgins boats.

-During the night, some Japanese marines swam to some of the wrecked LVTs in the lagoon, and to the Saida Maru (斉田丸), a wrecked Japanese steamship lying west of the main pier.
+During the night, some Japanese marines swam to some of the wrecked LVTs in the lagoon, as well as to the Saida Maru (斉田丸), a wrecked Japanese steamship lying west of the main pier.
 They waited for dawn, when they intended to fire on U.S. forces from behind.
 Lacking central direction, the Japanese were unable to coordinate for a counterattack against the toehold the Marines held on the island.
-The feared counterattack never came, and the marines held their ground.
+The feared counterattack never came, and the Marines held their ground.
 By the end of the first day, of the 5,000 Marines put ashore, 1,500 were casualties, either dead or wounded.

 21 November

 With the Marines holding a thin line on the island, they were commanded to attack Red Beach 2 and 3 and push inward and divide the Japanese defenders into two sections, expanding the bulge near the airfield until it reached the southern shore.
 Those forces on Red 1 were directed to secure Green Beach for the landing of reinforcements.
 Green Beach made up the entire western end of the island.

 The effort to take Green Beach initially met with heavy resistance.
-Naval gunfire was called in to reduce the pill boxes and gun emplacements barring the way.
+Naval gunfire was called in to reduce the pillboxes and gun emplacements barring the way.
 Inching their way forward, artillery spotters were able to direct naval gunfire directly upon the machine gun posts and remaining strong points.
-With the major obstacles reduced, the marines were able to take the positions in about an hour of combat with relatively few losses.
+With the major obstacles reduced, the Marines were able to take the positions in about an hour of combat with relatively few losses.

 Operations along Red 2 and Red 3 were considerably more difficult.
-During the night the defenders had set up several new machine gun posts between the closest approach of the forces from the two beaches, and fire from those machine gun nests cut off the American forces from each other for some time.
-By noon the U.S. forces had brought up their own heavy machine guns, and the Japanese posts were put out of action.
+During the night the defenders had set up several new machine gun posts between the closest approach of the forces from the two beaches, and fire from those machine gun nests cut off the Marines from each other for some time.
+By noon the Marines had brought up their own heavy machine guns, and the Japanese posts were put out of action.
 By the early afternoon they had crossed the airstrip and had occupied abandoned defensive works on the south side.